BSalita/Woundify/README.md

 woundify.exe accepts zero or more commands.
 See the chart below for an explanation of commands.
 Each command has zero or one argument.
 An argument may be text (e.g. "Hello World"), or @filename.ext (e.g. @HelloWorld.txt or @HelloWorld.wav).
 Files must be either text (.txt) or wave audio recording (.wav).
 Commands are usually chained together for greatest effect.
 The command processor is stack oriented; some commands push results on to the stack, others consume the stack.
 Executing woundify.exe without any argument will cause woundify to enter command mode.

 Examples:

 woundify text "What's the weather in Paris?" intent speak<br>Sends the text to Houndify and speaks the response.

-> woundify listen intent speak
-> Listens to the microphone (default timeout) and speaks the response.
+woundify listen intent speak<br>Listens to the microphone (default timeout) and speaks the response.

-> woundify text @WeatherInParis.txt intent show
-> Send the contents of file WeatherInParis.txt to Houndify and shows the stack.
+woundify text @WeatherInParis.txt intent show<br>Send the contents of file WeatherInParis.txt to Houndify and shows the stack.

-> woundify speech @WeatherInParis.wav intent show
-> Sends the wave file to Houndify and shows the stack.
+woundify speech @WeatherInParis.wav intent show<br>Sends the wave file to Houndify and shows the stack.

-> woundify wakeup intent speak loop
-> Listens for wakeup word(s) (default "computer") and whatever follows, sends to Houndify, speaks response and loops back to wakeup.
+woundify wakeup intent speak loop<br>Listens for wakeup word(s) (default "computer") and whatever follows, sends to Houndify, speaks response and loops back to wakeup.
 This is similar behavior to Houndify's mobile app or Amazon Echo.

 ## Development
 Developers can use woundify as a standalone tool, as a tool for larger projects, or use its class libraries to create their own project.
 This repos contains the entire source code.